 “I close my eyes and listen.
 Not fooled by sight, I see him . . . as he is.
 I see him.
 I see . . . a reflection.”

-Arkham Asylum Home for the Emotionally Troubled releases two of Batman’s greatest foes, Two-Face and The Joker, upon psychological evaluation by Dr. Bartholmew Wolper—a curly black-haired, whiny, and narcissistic psychoanalyst, who occupies the airwaves crying out against the “reactionary” crime fighting of the Dark Knight, while he sits cozily in a television recording studio in his pali sandals, while donning an ironic (or not so ironic) toothbrush mustache and Superman t-shirt.
+Arkham Asylum Home for the Emotionally Troubled releases two of Batman’s greatest foes, Two-Face and the Joker, upon psychological evaluation by Dr. Bartholmew Wolper—a curly black-haired, whiny, and narcissistic psychoanalyst, who occupies the airwaves crying out against the “reactionary” crime fighting of the Dark Knight, while he sits cozily in a television recording studio in his pali sandals, ironic (or not so ironic) toothbrush mustache, and Superman t-shirt.